tylerc/karma-jstd-adapter/README.md

 This is an adapter for the [Karma Test Runner](http://karma-runner.github.io/) for [Js-Test-Driver](https://code.google.com/p/js-test-driver/).

-Basically that means that if you use this, you should be able to use Karma instead of Js-Test-Driver, with out making any changes.
+Basically that means that if you use this, you should be able to use Karma instead of Js-Test-Driver, with out making any changes to your tests.
 It's possible I broke some things though.

 [Another adapter exists](https://github.com/vojtajina/karma-jstd), but it takes a much different approach than this adapter does, by adding a layer on top of [Jasmine](http://pivotal.github.io/jasmine/)